A gleaming gold bar on an executive desk representing the safest financial jurisdictions for global wealth protection.

 Perhaps the most striking measure of a financial jurisdiction’s true depth and trustworthiness is how much of the world’s private wealth voluntarily flows into it.
 Capital is cowardly: it flees instability and seeks safety with extraordinary efficiency.

 Switzerland’s total banking assets under management reached a staggering $10.5 trillion at year-end 2024.
 Switzerland manages more cross-border private wealth than any other country on earth.
 Luxembourg, as a fund domiciliation center, holds $5.7 trillion.
-Singapore and Hong Kong each manage approximately $4.5 trillion.
+Singapore and Hong Kong each manage approximately $4.5 trillion, while Austria oversees a respectable $1.37 trillion across its banking sector.

 Total Banking & Wealth Management AUM